First Edition Version

-First published back in June of 1988, US horror author Richard Laymon’s novel ‘Midnight’s Lair’ was originally published under his early pseudonym of Richard Kelly.
+First published back in June of 1988, US horror author Richard Laymon’s novel ‘Midnight’s Lair’ was originally published under the pseudonym Richard Kelly.

 DLS Synopsis: